For DIYers and professionals alike, pliers are a versatile, must-have tool for any toolbox.

 Recommended: Klein Tools 5″ Needle-Nose Pliers

 Diagonal: Diagonal pliers usually have a diagonally angled, bladed jaw and longer handles that allow them to cut through steel and copper wires.
-Diagonal pliers, also referred to as cutter pliers, should never be used to cut through objects thicker than the pliers’ ability or used to cut live wire.
+Diagonal pliers, also called cutter pliers, should never be used to cut through objects thicker than the pliers’ ability or to cut live wire.

 Recommended: DEWALT 10 In.
 Diagonal Pliers with Prying Tip